Nv1298/vocab-extension/README.md

 - voc.html
 - insert.js: insert code into html file
 - slide.js: sliders

 ### Populate Data
-Can populate the data for synonym.js, antonym.js, sent.js, words.js,text.js ... with the suites
+The extension uses the wrapper.py file to update the data, which can also be found in ox-dictionary repository Can populate the data for synonym.js, antonym.js, sent.js, words.js,text.js ... with the suites
 - aSuite.py - populate antonym.js with antonyms
 - eSuite.py - populate sent.js with sentences